How to Get Vaccinated

 If you’ve been told your private insurance doesn’t cover HPV vaccination in the past, now’s the time to ask again.
 That’s because there have been recent changes around who should get Gardasil, and many private insurance plans are now covering Gardasil for more people – including guys up to the age of 45 who are gay, bi, or have sex with other guys.

 Contacting your health insurance company is the best way of checking what coverage you have.
-The Gardasil 9 website has a page listing of some of the larger insurance companies in Canada and their contact information.

 If you have a drug benefit wallet card, a pharmacist can check if your insurance plan covers Gardasil 9.
 The pharmacist will need Gardasil 9’s Drug Identification Number (DIN), which is 02437058.